On vector-valued Poincar\'e series of weight 2: Poincar e series of weight 2

 \section{Poincar\'e series of weight 2}

-We will now provide a construction of the Poincar\'e series, and determine an infinite spanning set for the space of cusp forms.
-For this, it is enough to construct weak solutions to the Cauchy-Riemann equation on a suitable Hilbert space by means of a limiting procedure.
+We will now provide a construction of the Poincar\'e series, relative to the \emph{a priori} choice of parabolic and elliptic generators for $\Ga$, and will determine an infinite spanning set for the space of cusp forms, parametrized by the coefficients of the series expansions \eqref{Fourier} and \eqref{elliptic}.
+For this, it is enough to construct weak solutions to the Cauchy--Riemann equation on a suitable Hilbert space by means of a limiting procedure.
 For $p,q=0,1$, let $\cC^{p,q}_{c}(\Ga,\rho)$ be the space of smooth, $\CC^{r}$-valued functions on $\HH$ satisfying

 and which are compactly supported within a fundamental region $\mathfrak{F}$.
 For any $f_{1},f_{2}\in\cC^{p,q}_{c}(\Ga,\rho)$, the \emph{Petersson inner product} is defined as

 where $\langle f_{1},f_{2}\rangle={}^{t}f_{1}\overline{f_{2}}$ (or $\tr(f_{1}f_{2}^{*})$ in the matrix-valued case) and $\tau=x+\sqrt{-1}y$.
 We emphasize the difference between the norms $\parallel\cdot\parallel$ and $\parallel\cdot\parallel_{P}$.
 A fundamental property of this inner product is its invariance under the action of $\Ga$.
 Let us denote by $\cH^{p,q}(\Gamma,\rho)$ the completion of $\cC^{p,q}_{c}(\Ga,\rho)$ to a Hilbert space under the Petersson inner product.
 As a consequence of the $q$-series expansions at the cusps,